If you’re reading this article, chances are, you’ve already experienced what it feels like to have a gut feeling.

 While there, I started looking around the desert parking lot, only to find signs alerting people of theft and to see a few random people just milling out in the parking lot.
 Let me be clear - there were no other cars in the lot.

 I was in the desert.
 There were people milling about in the mostly vacant desert parking lot.

 They weren’t there for the scenery.
 What, exactly, is going on here, I wondered.

 Here, it dawned on me that something might be up.
 In that moment, my stomach began to drop.

 I got a gut feeling.

-At that moment, I jumped out of the car, ran to the front door as fast as I could and swung open the glass door only to slam into Sarah’s body, running as fast as she could out to me.
+At that moment, I jumped out of the car, ran to the front door as fast as I could and swung open the glass door only to slam into another patron's body, running as fast as she could out.
 We collided just as the glass door swung open.

-She shouted at me, “We gotta get out of here!” and I shouted back, “I know!”
+She shouted at me, “gotta get out of here!” and I shouted back, “I know!”

-We ran to the car, hopped in and drove off - both of us - still unsure of what the other experienced, that provoked them to go running in the opposite direction.
+We ran to our car, hopped in and drove off - both of us - still unsure of what the other experienced, that provoked them to go running in the opposite direction.

-After calling around to the police and the main line of the hotel chain - we got in touch with the 'real' manager.
+After calling around to the police and the main line of the hotel chain - I got in touch with the manager of the establishment.
 The actual manager of the motel had been out of town on vacation and in his absence, his employees and a few of their friends took over the guest services - including the stealing of the all the guest’s credit card information upon check-in.